lee-jin81/Projects_JL_2022/README.md

 ## Tools
 * I will be using SQL to download and store the data in the database.
-* Data will be analyzed with Pandas and visualized with Seaborn and Matplotlib.
+* Data will be analyzed with Pandas and visualized with Matplotlib.